On the predictivity of axion dark matter in the presence of Peccei-Quinn breaking: Conclusion

 Importantly, this effect can arise in the region where post-inflationary QCD axion dark matter is actively explored by haloscope experiments, corresponding to axion masses in the $\mu\mathrm{eV}$ range and above.

-Our results show that the predictivity of axion dark matter relies on the approximate validity of the Peccei--Quinn symmetry over cosmological timescales.
-Even very small violations, compatible with the strong CP bound, determine the cosmological evolution of the axion and modify the standard relation between $f_a$ and the dark matter abundance.
+Our results show that the usual one-parameter predictivity of post-inflationary axion dark matter relies on the approximate validity of the Peccei--Quinn symmetry over cosmological timescales.
+Even in the minimal scenario the relic abundance carries uncertainties from string network dynamics, but explicit PQ breaking introduces an additional and independent source of model dependence.
+Very small violations, compatible with the strong CP bound, can determine the cosmological evolution of the axion and modify the standard relation between $f_a$ and the dark matter abundance.
 In this sense, axion dark matter can probe the ultraviolet quality of the Peccei--Quinn symmetry, rather than being determined solely by infrared QCD dynamics.

 \,

 \,